-Business people know, from personal experience, that booming sales doesn't automatically convert into a healthy profit.
+Business people know, from personal experience, that successful sales don't automatically convert into a healthy profit.

-Back in 2010 I opened my first restaurant.
+Back in 2010, I opened my first restaurant.
 We have a massive first month of sales, well above my expectations, and I vividly recall driving to see my accountant at the end of the month to do our first P+L review.
-I was feeling pumped as I speculated on just how big the profit number would be.
-However, upon walking in to my accountants office and seeing his face I knew something was seriously wrong.
-He made me a coffee and calmly sat me down to break the news….we made 5% profit.
+I felt pumped as I speculated on how significant the profit number would be.
+However, upon walking into my accountant's office and seeing his face, I knew something was seriously wrong.
+He made me a coffee and calmly sat me down to break the news….we made a 5% profit.
 FIVE PERCENT?!
-Seriously…but sales were huge and we all worked so hard!
+Seriously…but sales were huge, and we all worked so hard!
 How could only 5% be left over??

-This was my first lesson around small business costs and how they can make or break you, regardless of sales.
-It was a depressing moment but also a important lesson I have never forgotten.
+This was my first lesson about small business costs and how they can make or break you, regardless of sales.
+It was a depressing moment and an important lesson I have never forgotten.

-Profit margins are a big challenge for most small business.
+Profit margins are a big challenge for most small businesses.